MikaelKalajdzic/adavengers-datastory/datastory.md

 ## Connection to politics

 plot with winners over years
-deeper analysis into potential confounding factors - age, where we get the data from.
+what are the confounding factors that we considered and why we went for the ones that we did... deeper analysis into potential confounding factors - age, where we get the data from.
 Why do we interpolate (motivation behind all this)

 ## Some plot for fun because that was lot of work